Family Provision Claims

 • The applicant’s age

-• Any contribution by the applicant which increased the value of the estate
+• Any contribution by the applicant that increased the value of the estate

 • The applicant’s needs